Our Mission

 Board of Directors, Treasurer

 Dabreon holds STEM certifications from the Department of Natural Resources and the Environment at Cornell University and a dual bachelor’s degree in environmental studies & sciences and geology from Bucknell University, where he earned the George R. Faint Prize for excellent academic performance and leadership.
-He is currently an MBA candidate at American University Kogod School of Business as a National Black MBA Association Scholar.
+He is currently an Associate in the Chase Associate Program (CAP) at JP Morgan Chase in Chicago.

 Originally from Buffalo, NY, Dabreon hopes to continue combining his passion for the environment and equity with business, and for a Buffalo Bills Super Bowl win.